AlexeiVainshtein/jfrog-visual-studio-extension/README.md

 1. From Visual Studio, open the extension project (please see above section number 6)
 2. To lunch the extension: Click on *Debug* - *Start Debugging*.

+# Troublshooting issues
+Possible error: *"Fody.WeavingTask" task was not given a value for the required parameter "SolutionDir"*
+Solution: This is a bug within Visual Studio.
+The solution is to close the solution and open it again.
+More information can be found [Here](https://stackoverflow.com/questions/50225374/xamarin-issues-with-fody-weavingtask-and-solutiondir)

 # Code Contributions
 We welcome community contribution through pull requests.